swleece/zettelkasten/Obsidian/Obsidian Setup todo.md

-- [ ] #task use templater to automatically link daily notes to previous/next day and month note #obsidian
+- [x] #task use templater to automatically link daily notes to previous/next day and month note #obsidian ✅ 2024-05-04
-- [ ] #task update templates to include immature tag, date tag, input strategy #obsidian
+- [x] #task update templates to include immature tag, date tag, input strategy #obsidian ✅ 2024-05-04
-- [ ] #task look into a way for doing spaced repetition, probably a tag #obsidian
+- [x] #task look into a way for doing spaced repetition, probably a tag #obsidian ✅ 2024-05-04
-- [ ] #task consider using a tag for MOC's #obsidian
+- [x] #task consider using a tag for MOC's #obsidian ✅ 2024-05-04
 - [x] #task look into Jenks' plugin recommendations for obsidian usability #obsidian ✅ 2022-12-18